alex1craig/pgs-compare/README.md

 1. **Summary Statistics**: Basic statistics of PGS scores by ancestry group and PGS study
 2. **Correlations**: Correlation matrices showing how different PGS studies relate to each other
-3. **Variance**: Measurement of how consistently different PGS studies rank individuals within each ancestry group
+3. **Individual Variance**: Measurement of how consistently different PGS studies rank individuals within each ancestry group
-4. **PGS-specific Variance**: Variance of individual PGS scores within each ancestry group
+4. **PGS Variance**: Measurement of how each PGS deviates from the consensus prediction across individuals

 Visualizations include:

 1. Distribution plots by ancestry group for each PGS
 2. Standardized score distributions (z-scores)
 3. Correlation heatmaps
-4. Variance plots showing the stability of PGS predictions across ancestry groups
+4. Individual Variance plots showing the stability of PGS predictions across ancestry groups
+5. PGS Variance plots showing how each PGS deviates from the consensus prediction

-### Variance Metric
+### Individual Variance Metric

-The variance metric quantifies the stability of PGS predictions across different studies:
+The individual variance metric quantifies the stability of PGS predictions across different studies:

 - For each individual, we calculate the variance of their z-scores across all PGS studies
 - These individual variances are then averaged within each ancestry group